eProsima/DDS-Router/.dev/scripts/README.md

 ### License

 Every file must have its license at its head.
-This license must concordance with this one (change the year to the year the file has been created):
+This license be consistent with the following one (change the year to the year the file has been created):

 ```cpp
 // Copyright 2022 Proyectos y Sistemas de Mantenimiento SL (eProsima).